yingweiwo

 Additional Infomation

-Malaoxon is a colorless viscous oily liquid with a weak unpleasant odor.
+Malaoxon is a colorless, viscous, oily liquid with a slightly unpleasant odor.
 (NTP, 1992)

-Diethyl 2-[(dimethoxyphosphoryl)thio]succinate is a diester that is diethyl succinate in which position 2 is substituted by a (dimethoxyphosphoryl)thio group.
-It is a diester, an ethyl ester and an organic thiophosphate.
+2-[(dimethoxyphosphoryl)thio]succinate diethyl ester is a diester with the structure diethyl succinate, wherein the 2-position is replaced by a (dimethoxyphosphoryl)thio group.
+It is a diester, ethyl ester, and organothiophosphate.

 Mechanism of Action

-For more Mechanism of Action (Complete) data for MALAOXON (12 total), please visit the HSDB record page.
+For more complete data on the mechanisms of action of MALAOXON (12 in total), please visit the HSDB record page.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.